Entry and residence in Austria

-EU/EEA citizens do not require any special permit to enter and reside in Austria for up to three months.
-If citizens from the countries above stay in Austria for more than 3 months, they have get a document called “Certificate of Registration” (Anmeldebescheinigung).
+EU/EEA citizens do not require any special permit to enter and reside in Vienna Austria for up to 3 months.
+If citizens from the EU/EEA and stay in Austria for more than 3 months, they have to get a document called “Certificate of Registration” (Anmeldebescheinigung).

-This is in addition to the “Residence Registration” (Meldezettel)!
-If a citizen of EU, EWR or Switzerland lives in Austria for more than 3 months without applying for the “Anmeldebescheinigung” the authorities can charge a penalty fee of 200 Euro.
+This is in addition to the “Residence Registration” (Meldezettel) which nees to be done first.
+If a citizen of EU, EWR or Switzerland lives in Austria for more than 3 months without applying for the “Anmeldebescheinigung” the authorities can charge a penalty fee.

 All steps needed to take in order to register in Austria can be found here: Residence registration.

 Even for a short stay in Austria, third-country nationals need a visa.
 All types of visas can only be issued by Austrian representation authorities abroad.
 Domestic authorities can never issue visas.
 Travel or limited stay visas for tourists or for visiting relatives do not entitle the visitors to take up work.
 Third country citizens who are caught in illegal employment have to expect immediate deportation and a residence ban lasting up to ten years.